Heidelberg, Germany: The Romantic Schloss, Pharmaceutical Museum

-Near the cask is a wall-mounted likeness of a court jester, nicknamed Perkeo.
+The top of the Konigstuhl is the last stop on the Funicular Railway.
+Visitors can enjoy an amazing view of the region and some of the area attractions Near the cask is a wall-mounted likeness of a court jester, nicknamed Perkeo.
 He was said to have guarded the cask during the reign of Prince Elector Carl Philip.
 He was known for his ability to drink large quantities of wine.
 Legend has it that he died when he took up the challenge to drink a glass of water.

 Visiting the SchlossThe easiest way to visit is to catch the funicular near Kornmarkt.
 Funicular lovers can take the ride further to Konigstuhl (Kings Chair or Throne).
 Serious walkers can take the footpath, Burgweg, (and either the short route with steps or the longer path considered to be more scenic) but remember we are talking about climbing up a mountain.

 There is free admission to the grounds of the Schloss after 6 PM although the Schloss itself is closed.
 This is one of the most romantic places in Heidelberg, with the gardens and flowers, the dark silhouette of the ruins and the glowing lights of the town.
 However, timing is crucial since the funicular stops running shortly after the Schloss closes.